dalt74/huawei-conexant/README.txt

-Huawei notebook Conexant AC97 coded support scripts

-Conexant codec on Huawei/Honor notebooks is "slightly broken":
+Audio codec on Huawei/Honor notebooks is "slightly broken":

 1. The "master" gain controls highfreq speakers
 2. The "headphone" gain controls headphone and lowfreq speakers

-To check this use the command: alsamixer -c 0
+To check this use the command: alsamixer -c 0 then start any music/video and play with headphone and master gains alsamixer shows.

-So if you need speakeers sound you need to unmute master and hedphone gains both.
+So if you need speakers sound on you Huawei/Honor noutbook then you need to unmute and change master and hedphone gains both.
+The only problem is there are no Linux DE that allows you to setup this.

-The scripts fix the issue - it sync master/headphone gains while adjusting volume.
+The scripts fix thisissue by synchronizing master/headphone gains.

 How to Install:

 1. Install acpid (!!!)

-2. Copy files
+2. Copy files:
    acpi/* -> /etc/acpi/events
    bin/* -> /usr/local/bin